pkic/pkimm/categories/policies-and-documentation/_index.md

 #### Guidance

-In addition to CP, there is typically a certification practice statement (CPS).
+In addition to a CP, there is typically a Certification Practice Statement (CPS).
 While a CP is more at a strategic level, detailed information about how things should be carried out is part of a CPS (tactical level).
-In most cases the CP and CPS are combined into a single managed document, however they can be split in case needed.
+The CP and CPS can be combined into a single managed document, however they are typically split for most of the PKI implementations for better orientation.

-The CPS covers the same items as the CP, but in a technical detail to let know how the CP is implemented.
+The CPS covers the same items as the CP, but includes technical detail of how the CP is implemented.
 All parties involved in the PKI should be aware of the CPS and follow it.
 The CPS is a living document that is continuously updated and changed as technologies, security, and compliance requirements change.

 #### Assessment